codatio/codat-docs/docs/underwriting/process-loan.md

 ### <input type="checkbox" unchecked /> Share financial data

+🙏🏽 This step is normally performed by the borrower.

 Next, you need to provide Codat access to an accounting platform so that we can fetch the data required to underwrite the application.

-🙏🏽 This step is normally performed by the borrower.

-To enable this, open the `linkUrl` returned by the new application response in your browser window.
+Open the `linkUrl` returned by the new application response in your browser window.
 Follow the flow built using [Link](/auth-flow/overview), our hosted or embedded integrated authorization flow.

-Select the **Codat Sandbox** as the source of accounting data:
+Select the **Codat Sandbox** as the source of accounting data.
 * You can choose any company type that best fits your use case.
 * You don't need to enter any credentials to authorize this connection.
 * You should also skip the step of uploading business documents.